cjphawes/hangman-project-three/README.md

 - The user is shown a witty comment and told what they need to be inputting.
 - Prompted to answer the question again correctly.

+## Future features to implement

+- A simple menu rather than an input method of choosing what to select, to make it more easy to navigate.

 ---

 ## Logic process